AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

 1. Select a user from the list, and then select **[!UICONTROL Edit]**.
 1. Select the entry in the table that shows the company you are trying to modify permissions or access for, then select **[!UICONTROL Manage Company]**.
 1. Select the user role.
-1. If you want to change the user’s group membership (if you are editing or adding a Media Portal user or contributor), select **[!UICONTROL Next]** and edit the group membership.
+1. If you want to change the user's group membership (if you are editing or adding a Media Portal user or contributor), select **[!UICONTROL Next]** and edit the group membership.
 1. Select **[!UICONTROL Save]**.

 ### Filter and sort the user list {#filtering-and-sorting-the-user-list}